EngLearnsh/TrackingStudy/README.md

 # TrackingStudy
-Eye-tracking technology is used to assist the completion of "fluctuating speed reading", which greatly improves the reading efficiency.
+Eyes-tracking technology is used to assist the completion of "fluctuating speed reading", which greatly improves the reading efficiency.

 The user's understanding of the word can be distinguished by calculating how long the eye stays there.
 Thus brings the precise auxiliary effect.

 Remenber words easier by moving your eyes

+**Currently, the project is still in DEMO stage, you won't expect any substantive content until there's a feasibility development plan**

 ## What is it
 - Basic eye tracking by calling webcam inside laptop or USB webcam